trivago/gollum/README.md

 # Gollum

-Gollum is a n:m log multiplexer that gathers messages from different sources and broadcasts them to a set of listeners.
+Gollum is a n:m multiplexer that gathers messages from different sources and broadcasts them to a set of destinations.

 There are a few basic terms used throughout Gollum: